tomjoht/tomjoht.github.io/files/doc-navigation-wtd/design-principles-for-doc-navigation.md

 Progressive disclosure is almost redundant from the previous section but is worth calling out here since it acts as a primary tool in your usability toolbox.

-<div class="bs-callout bs-callout-primary"><b>Progressive disclosure:</b> "A strategy for managing information complexity in which only necessary or requested information is displayed at any given time."</p> &mdash; [Universal Principles of Design](https://www.amazon.com/Universal-Principles-Design-William-Lidwell/dp/1592530079)</div>
+<div class="bs-callout bs-callout-primary"><b>Progressive disclosure:</b> "A strategy for managing information complexity in which only necessary or requested information is displayed at any given time."</p> &mdash; <a href='https://www.amazon.com/Universal-Principles-Design-William-Lidwell/dp/1592530079'>Universal Principles of Design</a></div>

 The basic idea of progressive disclosure is to layer your information at different levels.
 Designers creating mocks for websites regularly consider these different levels in their UI layouts.
 I remember the last time I evaluated some comps from a UX designer.
 He pointed out the type of information that would appear to users at level 1, level 2, level 3, and level 4.